SAP-samples/cloud-cap-multitenancy/README.md

 Learn more in the CAP documentation at [CAPIRE](https://cap.cloud.sap/docs/)

-A blog post discussing this code sample can be found on the SAP Community.
+A blog post discussing this code sample can be found on the SAP Community (to come).

 ## License